BHFDSC/documentation/index.md

 # Welcome

 ## Placeholder text
 Welcome to the BHF Data Science Centre Health Data Science documentation website.
-This website serves as a central hub for tools, guides, and resources related to the work we do in the NHS England Secure Data Environment.
+This website serves as a central hub for the tools, guides, and resources we produce in relation to the work we do in the NHS England Secure Data Environment.

 ## Meet the Team